uvic-teach/project-m1-team8/milestone4wiki.md

 - Triage module is WIP
 - Local database is setup
 - Docker image is built and pushed to DockerHub
-- Helm Chart to deploy the service to GCP.
+- Helm Chart to deploy the service to GCP
+-
+### 3. User Interface Service
+#### 3.1 Objective
+- Fully implement the prototype of Frontend
+- Fully implement the prototype of Backend
+- Explore deployment possibilities
+#### 3.2 Result
+- Backend prototype is implemented
+- Deployment possibilities explored but not implemented

 ## Team Contribution
 | Team Member                  | Task                                                                                                                                                                     |